zyxrhythm/zyxw/README.txt

 - Thanks page message can be edited on /zyx/salamat.txt

-- The site will be directed to https by the /cgi-bin/.htaccess file - (if you do not have ssl issued for your domain - modify or delete the .htaccess file).
+- The site will be directed to https by the .htaccess file on the /cgi-bin directory - (if you do not have ssl issued for your domain - modify or delete the .htaccess file).

 ---------------------